-- Step 6: Place a plastic hole plug inside each hole using a hammer.
+- Step 6: Using a hammer, place a plastic hole plug inside each hole.

 - Step 7: Place the parking stop on the ground and secure it on the floor with the help of screws.
 Tighten the screws with a socket.

 You can display signage to warn drivers and pedestrians of their presence beforehand.
 You can also mark the parking slots to make parking stops more prominent and effective.